brandur/sorg/content/fragments/ruby-3-on-m1.md

 ruby-build: using readline from homebrew
 ```

-Homebrew is only [semi-functional on ARM](https://github.com/Homebrew/brew/issues/7857) right now, and its recommendation for anyone who wanted to try ARM-based recipes was to double-install Homebrew -- one for x86 which would be interpreted by Rosetta, and one for ARM (for the applications you could get to compile there).
+Homebrew is only [semi-functional on ARM](https://github.com/Homebrew/brew/issues/7857) right now, and its recommendation for anyone who wanted to try ARM-based recipes was to double-install Homebrew -- one for x86 which would be interpreted by Rosetta, and one for ARM (for the applications you could get to compile there) [**update:** this is [no longer required](/fragments/homebrew-m1)].
 I put in aliases to invoke each installation unambiguously:

 ``` bash
 alias abrew='/opt/homebrew/bin/brew'